dalihub/dalihub.github.io/docs/native-tutorials/visuals.md

+---
+layout: default
+title: Visuals Tutorial
+---
 # Visuals

 Visuals are the main building block for controls.

 They are used to display (renderer) content.

-Existing controls can be supplied with Visuals, the visuals are defined with a Property Map and this map passed</br>
-to the control.
+Existing controls can be supplied with Visuals, the visuals are defined with a Property Map and this map passed to the control.

 The control parses this Property map and creates the actual Visual.